brutopolis/buxu/README.md

     ./build.sh --debug

+    # you can also debug a specific file;

+    ./build.sh --debug-file path/to/bruter_file.br

     # wasi build;
     # regular bruter interpreter but using WASI;
     # it also create build/run_bruter.sh which is just a wasmtime command;